 Language is the most unique advantage humans have over animals because it allows us to build.
 We use language to build shared realities and to build identities.
-It's how we communicate with each other, and the words themselves are powerful.
-You respond emotionally to a word based on your association with it, and you can actually see this in the brain, where certain words activate the amygdala [the part of the brain that prepares us to respond to threats].
+It's how we communicate with each other, and the words themselves

 We call people who use drugs "abusers," but the word "abuse" has very negative associations.
 So our brains connect that term with other terms like "sexual abuse" and "physical abuse," which creates a negative opinion of that person.